Sarkulum/TextAdventure/README.md

 ## What is this repo?
-This is going to be a school project based on some code we got from our teacher and some requirements.
+This is a branch of a Java based Text Adventure made for school.
+This branch trys to make the hole project object-oriented. so it's easier to maintain.

 ## What is this code?
 It's a text based game.
-You play a character in a post apokoliptik setting where you need to do some quests and fight some zombies.
+You play a character in a post apokaliptik setting where you need to do some quests and fight some zombies.
 You mainly control by giving number input and pressing enter.

 ## Controls
-In fights, you need to input rows and columns to move.
-A row is **NOT** a coordinate along the X axis but rather what row you want to use(so basically the Y axis) same with columns.
+For decisions you need to input the number corresponding to the option number.
+For fights, you need to input X and Y values to move and to attack you need to input the number corresponding to an enemy.

 ## How to finish the game.
 <details>